duplonicus/TwitterScraper/README.md

 Run "python3 twitter.py" to scrape Elon Musk

-Run "python3 twitter.py username" to scrape someone else
+Run "python3 twitter.py username" to scrape someone else.
 Example: "python3 twitter.py michaeljburry"

-The keywords variable can be modified within twitter.py and are seperated by the | symbol
+The keywords can be modified within twitter.py and are seperated by the | symbol

 # Screenshot